 If you have friends or family members nearby, you can also ask them to relieve you at times so you can go for a walk outside, take a nap, or even read a book.
 Remember, self-care isn't selfish!
 If anything, protecting your mental health so you can be calm and attentive is the very best thing you can do for your baby.

 Need a helping hand decoding your baby's cries?
 Our Pixsee smart baby monitor with a built-in cry decoder can give you peace of mind and help you understand your baby's different types of cries.
-Click below to learn more and register for your exclusive $130 OFF coupon while supplies last.
+Visit our Pixsee Shop and Amazon online store to learn more.